 The fact is, only about one in five families are able to foot more than half of the bill for their child’s education, and most expect their children will have to rely on student loans for funding.

 The other thing you’ll hear from financial aid counselors is that if you do need to borrow to fund your education, you should start with federal student loans.
 Also good advice — but keep in mind that there are several types of federal loans, and some are a better deal than others.

 As we explored in Part 1 of this series, the federal loans that deliver the most bang for the buck are direct subsidized loans.
-Rates on direct subsidized loans made to undergraduates after July 1, 2017 will be 4.45 percent.
+Rates on direct subsidized loans made to undergraduates between July 1, 2018 and June 30, 2019 are 5.05 percent.
 Not only is that a relatively affordable, fixed rate, but interest on subsidized loans doesn’t start accruing until your grace period expires, six months after you leave school.